KyleCorlett/Portfolio_Assignment/README.md

 - Added Hamburger Nav bar using JS (22/10/21)
 - Made main banner hide when in mobile use (22/10/21)
 - Added banner placeholder for navbar (22/10/21)
-- Made profile img fit to screen
+- Made profile img fit to screen(23/10/21)
-- Created background image that is responsive
+- Created background image that is responsive (23/10/21)
-- Moved Main page text to bottom
+- Moved Main page text to bottom (23/10/21)
-- Split body into home page and others using class
+- Split body into home page and others using class (23/10/21)
-- Added gradient to help with text
+- Added gradient to help with text (23/10/21)
-- Made fixed footer for work page and fixed it to the bottom with links
+- Made fixed footer for work page and fixed it to the bottom with links (23/10/21)
-- aligned the contact form
+- aligned the contact form (23/10/21)

 ### Main Layout Updates

 - Started Nav for main layout (22/10/21)
 - Blocked layout options for mobile page (22/10/21)
-- Changed css break point to 770px
+- Changed css break point to 770px (23/10/21)
-- Created Headers and descriptions for work profile that disappear for mobile
+- Created Headers and descriptions for work profile that disappear for mobile(23/10/21)
+- Styled nav bar and added id links (24/10/21)
+- Started to style Home page (24/10/21)
+- Removed footer from Blog page (24/10/21)

 ## Day Two (22/10/2021)